 I love where you are going with these stories and I cannot wait to see where you are headed next.
 You are such a great writer, I didn’t even see any grammatical or flow errors.
 I am looking forward to returning to your storybook in the future!

+Hi Amanda!
 I have chosen to read your storybook for extra credit this week.
 It is the second one I read today that pointed out that Mermaids are not the same as Sirens and how it relates back to Demeter throwing her fit.
 I enjoyed your storybook very much.
 I love how you have a page just for pictures of the lovely images you have chosen.
 The differing backgrounds are really fun!
 I like on the comment page the image of the big hand and how it represents the reader!
 Your stories are a lot of fun to read!
+How unique to choose to write about twin mermaids!
+I had not ever even thought about that before your story.
+I think you have done a great job of telling a coming of age story where the sisters have to make changes and choices and it is scary, like the dark image you chose to use in the story of The Twins' Choice.

 Your storybook is so serene and I love the feeling and tone that the water background and the soft colors sets for the whole storybook.
 The beginning of your story was fabulous!
 I love that you went front italicized font to preface the story and then moved to a regular font for the body of the story.